wanchichen/ml_superb_dynabench_submission/README.md

 Choose the zipped file from the file explorer.
 Once you press the submit button, the upload will begin and you will receive a confirmation email.

 We anticipate inference to take anywhere from 6 to 24 hours, depending on your model size.
-For our MMS baseline, it took approximately 12 hours.
+For our MMS 1B baseline, it took approximately 21 hours.
+For a XLSR 53 300M model, it took 15 hours.
 If you have any questions or concerns regarding your submission status, please send a message in our slack channel.